jadelily18/jades-tweaks/README.md

 # Jade's Tweaks

-This pack is my personal modified version of [Vanilla Tweaks](https://vanillatweaks.net/) that I use in Minecraft: Java Edition.
+This pack is my personal modified (albeit not a lot yet) version of [Vanilla Tweaks](https://vanillatweaks.net/) that I use in Minecraft: Java Edition.

 ### Gallery